mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 > (Hint: If $L$ and $H$ are the lowest and highest values in the original array,
 > then the replacement for a value $v$ should be $(v-L) / (H-L)$.)

-> ## Testing and documenting your function {.challenge}
->
-> Run the commands `help(numpy.arange)` and `help(numpy.linspace)`
-> to see how to use these functions to generate regularly-spaced values,
-> then use those values to test your `rescale` function.
-> Once you've successfully tested your function,
-> add a docstring that explains what it does.

-> ## Defining defaults {.challenge}
->
-> Rewrite the `rescale` function so that it scales data to lie between 0.0 and 1.0 by default,
-> but will allow the caller to specify lower and upper bounds if they want.
-> Compare your implementation to your neighbor's:
-> do the two functions always behave the same way?

 > ## Variables inside and outside functions {.challenge}
 >
 > What does the following piece of code display when run - and why?